 - Are closest together where the field is strongest, e.g. near the poles.

 The arrows on the field lines tell us which way another north pole would move.
 A south pole would be pulled in the opposite direction to the arrows.
-Top of Page

 An electromagnet is a coil of wire with an electric current flowing through it.
 When the wire is coiled around in a cylinder, we call this a solenoid.
 The solenoid becomes an electromagnet when a current flows through it.

+A copper coil carrying a current has a magnetic field like a bar magnet, but it can be switched on and off and reversed.
+In applications like MRI scanning coils the current is reversed millions of times per second.
 Copper wire is used because it has a low electrical resistance.
 This means that it is easy for the current to flow through it.
 Also, copper wire can be easily shaped to make a coil.

 The magnetic field of an electromagnet is just like that of a permanent bar magnet.
 Increasing the current makes the field stronger, but a high current will heat up the coil, wasting energy as heat.
-Top of Page

 Adding more turns will also increase the field strength.
 So we can add more and more turns to get a stronger and stronger magnet.
 This seems too good to be true… and it is.
 Adding more turns increases the coil resistance because the wire is longer.
 This reduces the current.

 Designers have to decide how many turns and how much current they need to get the right field strength.